SangeethaGovindu/Weather-forecast/README.md

 # Weather-forecast
-This website is used to find City weather
+This website is used to find City weather.